 Efforts to Ban Gas-Powered Leaf Blowers in Pennsylvania

-Cities and Towns Where Pennsylvania Residents Have Tried to Get a Ban on Gas-Powered Leaf Blowers
+Where Pennsylvania Residents Have Proposed or Are Working on a Phase-Out Ban on Gas-Powered Leaf Blowers

-Lower Merion Philadelphia Cheltenham Radnor Upper Providence Swarthmore Radnor Haverford Narberth Media Newtown Township Solebury Township
+Philadelphia Cheltenham Radnor Upper Providence Swarthmore Radnor Haverford Township Newtown Township Solebury Township

 ~~~